 Boredom is a state that all human beings suffer in life.
 Some suffer a lot, others a lot less.
 An interesting exercise I have done for years now in therapy, is to ask people to describe their boredom to me.
 I have found over the years that in spite of boredom being a state of mind that is highly triggering of addictions and other unhelpful distractions – it is actually a fairly diffuse and non-threatening feeling when you look at it from some distance.

 Lacking in engagement

 Restless and jittery

 Searching for just about anything else to focus on

 Feeling under-stimulated but with the feeling that nothing is stimulating even when trying

 Boredom amongst people with gambling problem, or other addictions, is a HUGE issue.
-I have mentioned in a previous blog post that proneness to boredom tends to be an underlying driver of gambling addiction (as commonly seen in individuals with ADHD or ADD) but is also a state that tends to get aggravated by persistent involvement in gambling as a reliance on instant gratification often becomes a way of life for problem gamblers.
+I have mentioned in a previous blog post that proneness to boredom tends to be an underlying driver of gambling addiction (as commonly seen in individuals with ADHD or ADD) and is also a state that tends to get aggravated by persistent involvement in gambling.
+When people gambler there is a high reliance on instant gratification often becomes a way of life for problem gamblers.
 Not the only driver of course, but one of them.

 So how does boredom lead to gambling?

 When you feel bored there is a sense that nothing you were to embark on will feel fun anyway- except sometimes that ONE thing….. which often is a high-dopamine-inducing activity.
 Not seldom one that is no good for you.
 Unfortunately being bored and not being aware of it means we are ever so likely to resort to an addictive behaviour simply because we are driven to obtain a dose of dopamine to spark some life into ourselves during a dull time.